A-H-Nguyen/FERB/host_code/README.md

 ## Example Servers:
-### Detector:
-Don't use this one - it is not updated and should be deprecated.

 ### Echo Server:
 Implements a simple "echo" function by printing out whatever data it receives onto the terminal.
 This server removes the wait timer implementation.